 How to Make Sure Your Responsibilities Reflect What You Want From Life

-If you’re in a job you hate, a relationship that’s not working to it’s best potential, or you’re just unhappy with how your responsibilities seem to run your life instead of you handling them, there’s a problem.
+If you’re in a job you hate, a relationship that’s not working to its best potential, or you’re just unhappy with how your responsibilities seem to run your life instead of feeling like you’re in control, there’s a problem.

 Step 1 – Analyze How You’re Currently Spending Your Time

 Choose one or two days that are pretty typical for you.
 For those days, write down every single activity you engage in, and if possible, write down a time estimate for each one.